 While owners and managers are excited about the potential of pricing optimization, sales reps are less thrilled.
 The stratification process may reveal some A and B accounts aren’t very profitable and should be charged more.
 Reps aren’t going to be happy about raising prices on their “best” customers and may feel like they are gouging good accounts.
 Help reps understand that prices stem from both the products and services you provide.
 Extra attention and handholding represent real costs.
 It consumes time and money to constantly update orders, process returns, and wait for late payments.
 You shouldn’t gouge customers, but it’s OK to charge what you’re worth.

 Some people see pricing optimization as the rise of the machines, with software poised to take the jobs of hapless sales reps.
 This scenario couldn’t be farther from the truth.
 Pricing optimization is an extremely hands-on process.
 It demands deeper conversations about pricing strategy.
 It prompts businesses to consider the “how” and “why” of their decisions.

 Software is tremendously helpful.
 It processes huge amounts of data, runs complicated formulas, and delivers more precise answers.
 It’s a powerful tool, but it’s still just a tool.
 It doesn’t know customers, understand goals, or enforce policies.
 Without active participation, software can’t improve your profitability any more than a FitBit can improve your waistline.
 Instead of searching for magic numbers, businesses should use pricing optimization as a springboard for greater change.

-This article originally appeared in the August 2015 edition of Building Products Digest.
+This article originally appeared in Building Products Digest.